 Online reviews, client service interactions, and feedback surveys are valuable resources for CI.
 These are some ways clients freely express their opinions, especially those that could harm a brand's image.

-Businesses can use customer intelligence tools to highlight areas that need improvement.
+Businesses can use customer intelligence tools to identify areas for improvement.

-For instance, if multiple clients express the same opinions about food quality in a restaurant, the restaurant manager can take corrective action to provide quality food.
+For instance, if multiple clients express the same opinion about a restaurant's food quality, the restaurant manager can take corrective action to ensure quality food.

 Future of Customer Intelligence

-Many businesses have invested valuable resources in analytics solutions but simply do not understand the importance of investing in data management and data governance, which results in poor outcomes.
+Many businesses have invested valuable resources in analytics solutions, but do not understand the importance of investing in data management and data governance, resulting in poor outcomes.

-To offer more customized, and automated services that audiences want, businesses need a CIP combined with AI and ML to examine data from various origins at huge volumes and speeds.
+To offer more customized, automated services that audiences want, businesses need a CIP combined with AI and ML to analyze data from various sources at high volumes and speeds.

-AI plays a critical role in automating the processes associated with back-office and client-facing communications to offer digital and omnichannel experiences that are more personalized.
+AI plays a critical role in automating back-office and client-facing processes to deliver more personalized digital and omnichannel experiences.

 These client expectations are forcing organizations to work with analysts and consultants to determine the best methods of implementing a client intelligence system to gain insights into the behavior of individual audiences.